davidcmoulton/front-end-coding-standards/README.md

 ## CSS

+If there's a standard for the existing codebase for quotes, (either double or single), stick to it.

+For new codebases, or codebases without an existing standard, use only double quotes, not single quotes.

 ### Styleguide
 - Indent with 2 spaces, one property per line, with a space between the selector and the opening brace.
 The colon separating the property name from its value should be followed by one space, but not be preceeded by a space.